Where Common Knowledge Cannot Be Formed, Common Belief Can -- Planning with Multi-Agent Belief Using Group Justified Perspectives: Background

+Moreover, \citeauthor{DBLP:conf/aips/Hu0L23}~\shortcite{DBLP:conf/aips/Hu0L23} demonstrate that the evaluation time for the ternary semantics is polynomial with respect to search path length and state size, and linear in relation to epistemic formula depth.
+They proved their semantics follow the axiomatic system \textbf{KD45}.

-Given the observation functions for each agent, \citeauthor{DBLP:conf/aips/Hu0L23} implemented their own planner following F-STRIPS~\cite{geffner2000functional}.
-Their experimental results show that it is state-of-the-art in most domains, except the ones with large branching factors, such as Grapevine~\cite{DBLP:journals/ai/MuiseBFMMPS22}, due to the na\"ive blind search algorithm used.
+By defining observation functions for each agent, \citeauthor{DBLP:conf/aips/Hu0L23}~\shortcite{DBLP:conf/aips/Hu0L23} implemented their own planner following F-STRIPS~\cite{geffner2000functional}.
+Their results show that it is state-of-the-art in most domains, except the ones with large branching factors, such as Grapevine~\cite{DBLP:journals/ai/MuiseBFMMPS22}, due to the na\"ive blind search algorithm used.

+Compared to their previous perspective model in the PWP approach, which was purely based on the observation of the current state, JP model forms perspectives also based on previous observations.
+However, JP model only models agents' nested belief under multi-agent settings, not group belief.
+We define group belief in the current paper.